galliot-us/neuralet/applications/smart-distancing/README.md

 # 1) Download TensorRT engine file built with JetPack 4.3:
 ./download_jetson_trt.sh

-# 2) Build Docker image (This step is optional, you can skip it if you want to run the container from neuralet dockerhub)
+# 2) Build Docker image (This step is optional, you can skip it if you want to pull the container from neuralet dockerhub)
 docker build -f Dockerfile-jetson-nano -t "neuralet/jetson-nano:applications-smart-distancing" .

 # 3) Run Docker container: